 For a long time, I had no idea.
 I was mildly depressed for large parts of those first few years and I felt deeply isolated.
 (It didn’t help that I was living in the ‘burbs at the time, where the only things within walking distance were a large supermarket and a movie theater… not exactly buzzy co-working spaces where I’d meet other entrepreneurs!)

-After almost two years (TWO YEARS!) of doing things on my own and being professionally lonely, I teamed up with two of my favorite and most successful friend-preneurs to do something as life-changing and morale-boosting as starting a WhatsApp group (it doesn't have to be complicated for it to work).
-And our little threesome was exactly what I needed -- and still is -- to keep me and my business growing and improving.
-The advice we share with each other has saved me hundreds of thousands of pounds, and the support we give each other has saved me almost as many hours of frustration, confusion, and feeling stuck.
-(We are a small but mighty group of can-do'ers!)
+After almost two years (TWO YEARS!) of doing things on my own and being professionally lonely, I teamed up with two of my favorite and most successful friend-preneurs to do something as life-changing and morale-boosting as starting a WhatsApp group, and our little threesome was, and still is, exactly what I needed.

-But, my friends, not all WhatsApp groups or business groups or entrepreneur groups are created equal.
+But, dear Entreprenoras, as we all know, not all WhatsApp groups or business groups or entrepreneur groups are created equal.
 We have to choose wisely.
 We have to look for, or create, environments that will help us do and be more than we could do or be on our own.
 We have to go where the standards are high.

-It's that thing about averages again...
-If we are the average of the five people we spend the most time with -- and science and research has proven this to be true again and again -- then wouldn't it be great to be a part of a group where we are surrounded by high-performers who are committed to excellence, learning, improving, and sharing?
-Wouldn't it be great if we sought out communities where we were the "dumbest" person in the room so we could push ourselves harder than we knew we could push?
-Wouldn't it be exhilirating to be surrounded by people who get what we are trying to do and will help us do it better, faster, and more successfully than we could have on our own?
+It’s that thing about averages: if we are the average of the five people we spend the most time with – and science and research has proven this to be true again and again – then wouldn’t it be great to be a part of a group where we are surrounded by high-performers who are committed to excellence, learning, improving, and sharing (like this one!)?
+Wouldn’t it be great if we sought out communities where we were the “dumbest” person in the room so we could push ourselves harder than we knew we could push?
+Wouldn’t it be exhilarating to be surrounded by people who get what we are trying to do and will help us do it better, faster, and more successfully than we could have on our own?

 It’s the law of averages, after all, and you don’t want your “five” bringing your average down.